-7. Get quality images for your listing
+4. Get quality images and video for your listing

-Photos and other pictures are incredibly important for marketing your product as customers tend to look at your images first (especially on mobile) before looking at your description.
-So make sure your images are high-quality and informative!
+Photos, infographics, and video are incredibly important for marketing your product as customers tend to look at your images first (especially on mobile) before looking at your description.
+So make sure they are high-quality and informative!